Hel00/Bf4_attachmentsUnlock/README.md

-A program that unlocks all attachments in Battlefield 4 (must run as admin)
+An undetectable program that unlocks all attachments in Battlefield 4 (must run as admin)

 ## Compile: